Ben O'Keefe

-Ben O'Keefe is a professional rugby league footballer who plays as a or er for the Oldham RLFC in the RFL Championship.
+Ben O'Keefe is a professional rugby league footballer who plays as a or er for Oldham in the RFL Championship.

 Personal

 Ben is the son of former Rochdale Hornets player, Paul O'Keefe.

 Playing career

 Wigan Warriors

 In 2022 O'Keefe made his Super League début for the Warriors against Hull Kingston Rovers.

 Rochdale Hornets

 He has spent time on loan from Wigan at the Rochdale Hornets in League 1, and made it a permanent move for the 2023 season.

 Oldham R.L.F.C.

 On 11 October 2023, it was reported that he had signed for Oldham R.L.F.C. in the RFL League 1 on a two-year deal.